 Gold Coast Top Cafes

 If there us one thing the Gold Coast has an abundance of, its cafes and good ones at that.
-From the super hip suburbs of Mermaid Beach, Burleigh and Palm Beach.
-To the super busy tourist hub of Surfers Paradise, the Gold Coast just does it right and is home to the best breakfast.
+From the super hip suburbs of Mermaid Beach, Burleigh and Palm Beach, to the super busy tourist hub of Surfers Paradise, the Coast just does a cafe right and is why its home to the best breakfast Gold Coast can offer.

 With a city full of early risers, and summer sun rising at 4 am the cafes are often packed by 7am.
 Churning out delicious food and brewing top quality coffee this city just doesn’t disappoint.

-After 12 years of living in this city we tried a few and a fair have lasted the distance, so with that here in no particular order are our select best.
+After 12 years of living in this city we tried a far few cafe and a fair few have lasted the distance, so with that and in no particular order, here are our choice best of the best.

 On the northern end of the Gold Coast lies Daark Espresso.
 Set in your typical Queenslander building, Daark has grown from a tiny 6 table boutique coffee shop to a newly refurb establishment which has doubled in size.
 With the luxury of now dining in or out on the decking looking out at the morning sun.